Cisco-Kosha/spotify-connector/README.md

 ## Authentication

 Kosha uses OAuth 2.0 to connect to Spotify.
-Pass your `client_id` and `client_secret` when provisioning the connector.
+If you already have an application registered with Spotify, you can use your `client_id` and `client_secret` when provisioning the connector.

+If you don’t want to use those credentials when provisioning the Spotify connector, Kosha provides bootstrap credentials.
+After you sign in to your Spotify app, Spotify gives Kosha an access token and your connector is provisioned.
+Kosha automatically refreshes your access token before it expires to ensure there’s no disruption in use.